Video Pipe Inspection in Boston, MA, and the Surrounding Areas

 To perform a video pipe inspection we will first have to create an access point to the sewer line.
-This is a small hole about 3 foot in diameter that will give us access to the line.
-We will then open up the line to access it and send through a fiber optic cable with camera attached.
+This is a small hole about 3 feet in diameter that will give us access to the line.
+We will then open up the line to access it and send it through a fiber optic cable with the camera attached.
 The images from the video on the cable are transmitted to a monitor on the outside of the sewer line.
-We can see in real time what is going on with the sewer line and determine where the problem is.
+We can see in real-time what is going on with the sewer line and determine where the problem is.

 Offering Trenchless Pipe Repair & Pipe Restoration to all of New England.